 Beginning in 2013 AHG Council has drafted and adopted additional policies to ensure that the Council and organization are best serving the membership and the public.
 These policies include a Conflict of Interest and Disclosure policy, a Conflict and Dispute Resolution policy for members, and a Complaints process for members of the public who wish to file complaints against an AHG Registered Herbalist or the organization.

-As a client of a Registered Herbalist of the American Herbalists Guild, you have the right to formally lodge a complaint if the member violates the AHG Code of Ethics.
+As a member of teh public you have the right to formally lodge a complaint if you feel a Registered Herbalist has violated the AHG Code of Ethics.
 Your complaint will be reviewed via a documented External Complaint Process that may include investigation by the Ethics Review Committee.
 The procedure is confidential but not anonymous.
 The Committee does not have the power to award financial judgment but can censure members or revoke the Registered Herbalist status.
 Read more about AHG Complaints Resolution Process.

 AHG Code of Ethics:

 AHG members will provide their clients and potential clients with truthful and non-misleading information about their experience, training, services, pricing structure and practices, as well as disclosure of financial interests if they can present a conflict in practice; and will inform their clients that redress of grievances is available through the American Herbalists Guild or through the appropriate agency where the member is operating under a state license.